 Existing treatments fail to meet the medical needs of depression patients.
-Drugs, the most common form of anti-depressant therapy, take 4-10 weeks to onset of action.
-Furthermore, they don’t work with about one third of patients, and have many undesired side effects.
+Drugs, the most common form of anti-depressant therapy, take 4-10 weeks to work, don’t work with about one third of patients, and have many undesired side effects.
 Electro-convulsive therapy (ECT) can produce effects within one to two weeks in most patients, but its safety profile is controversial, with about a 50% chance of causing significant memory loss.
 Psychotherapy and Transcranial Magnetic Stimulation (TMS) are slow-acting, and work better with milder forms of depression.

 LFMS has been tested in both MDD (also called unipolar depression) and bipolar depression (BPD).
 Five randomized, sham-controlled, blinded trials have studied LFMS in depression to date, exploring different dosing protocols.
-Four of these studies have shown rapid, clinically meaningful effects in MDD and BPD patients (in approximately 300 patients), of which two achieved statistical significance and two showed trending effect.
+Four of these studies with approximately 300 patients have shown rapid, clinically meaningful effects in MDD and BPD patients, of which two achieved statistical significance and two showed trending effect.
 A 20 minute treatment protocol appears to be bioactive in BPD, while a 60 minute treatment is required in MDD.

 The Tal Medical LFMS Device is limited by US Federal Law to Investigational Use.